WNSW: Early history

 WNSW's origin is the result of the consolidation of multiple stations, located in the New York City region, that dated to the mid-1920s.

 After the Federal Radio Commission (FRC) was formed in 1927, it soon determined that there were significantly more stations operating in the New York City area than could be given exclusive frequency assignments.
 On November 11, 1928, the FRC made a major nationwide reallocation under its General Order 40, and assigned four New York area stations—WCGU, WSGH-WSDA, WLTH and WBBC—to share time on 1400 kHz.
 (WSDA, operated jointly with WSGH, was the oldest of these stations, first licensed in 1923 as WSAP.)

-In March 1941, the four stations—WARD (formerly WCGU), WBBC, WVFW (formerly WSGH-WSDA) and WLTH—were reassigned to 1430 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.
+In March 1941, the four stations—WARD (formerly WCGU), WBBC, WVFW (formerly WSGH-WSDA and WFOX) and WLTH—were reassigned to 1430 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.

 In 1941, four New York area stations were consolidated as WBYN.